Installing GOAD on PROXMOX Part 1: pfSense

 Proxyjump goadproxmox

-ssh goadproxmox from local computer
+ssh goadproxmox from the terminal

-We are working on the pfsense homepage that we linked using ssh goadproxmox.
+We are working on the pfSense homepage that we linked using ssh goadproxmox.
 Your page should be at http://127.0.0.1:8082

 • username: admin